AdobeDocs/experience-manager-forms-cloud-service.en/help/configuring-submit-actions.md

 `String data=request.getParameter("param1");`

-Similarly, paramenters that you use for posting XML data and attachments are `dataXml` and `attachments`.
+Similarly, parameters that you use for posting XML data and attachments are `dataXml` and `attachments`.

 For example, you use these two parameters in your script to parse data to a rest end point.
 You use the following syntax to store and parse the data: